kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 There is no imperative checkpoint HTTP endpoint.
-The kubelet **watches `PodCheckpoint` objects** and executes the checkpoint when it observes a non-terminal object whose source Pod (`spec.sourcePodName`) it manages.
+The kubelet **watches `PodCheckpoint` objects** and executes the checkpoint when it observes a non-terminal object whose source Pod (`spec.sourcePod.name`) it manages.
 This mirrors how restore is handled and keeps any privileged trigger off the user-facing path.
 (For alpha the kubelet watches cluster-wide and filters locally by Pod ownership; node-scoped field-selector routing is a follow-up, see [Follow-up: node-scoped routing](#scalability-follow-up-post-alpha-node-scoped-watch).)

 The kubelet's checkpoint handling (the canonical execution flow referenced elsewhere in this KEP):
-1. Selects `PodCheckpoint` objects whose `spec.sourcePodName` resolves to a Pod present on this node and whose object is not in a terminal state (`Ready=True`, or `Ready=False` with reason `CheckpointFailed`/`SourcePodReplaced`).
+1. Selects `PodCheckpoint` objects whose `spec.sourcePod.name` resolves to a Pod present on this node and whose object is not in a terminal state (`Ready=True`, or `Ready=False` with reason `CheckpointFailed`/`SourcePodReplaced`).
 2. Acquires a per-Pod in-flight guard so a re-observed or duplicate object does not start a second